A Parallelization Strategy for GRAND with Optimality Guarantee by Exploiting Error Pattern Tree Representation: Abstract

 \section{Abstract}

-Advances in parallel hardware platforms have motivated the development of efficient universal decoders capable of meeting stringent throughput and latency requirements.
-Guessing Random Additive Noise Decoding (GRAND) is a recently proposed decoding paradigm that sequentially tests Error Patterns (EPs) until finding a valid codeword.
-While Soft GRAND (SGRAND) achieves maximum-likelihood (ML) decoding, its inherently sequential nature hinders parallelism and results in high decoding latency.
-In this work, we utilize a unified binary tree representation of EPs, termed the EP tree, which enables compact representation, efficient manipulation, and parallel exploration.
-Building upon this EP tree representation, we propose a parallel design of SGRAND, preserving its ML optimality while significantly reducing decoding latency through pruning strategies and tree-based computation.
-Furthermore, we develop a hybrid GRAND algorithm that enhances Ordered Reliability Bits (ORB) GRAND with the EP tree representation, thereby achieving ML decoding with minimal additional computational cost beyond ORBGRAND while retaining parallel efficiency.
-Numerical experiments demonstrate that parallel SGRAND achieves a $3.75\times$ acceleration compared to serial implementation, while the hybrid enhanced method achieves a $4.8\times$ acceleration, with further gains expected under hardware mapping.
+Parallelism has become a central concern in modern decoding frameworks aiming to meet stringent throughput and latency requirements.
+Guessing Random Additive Noise Decoding (GRAND) is a recently proposed decoding paradigm that tests candidate Error Patterns (EPs) until a valid codeword is found.
+Among its variants, Soft GRAND (SGRAND) achieves maximum-likelihood (ML) decoding but relies on real-time generation and likelihood ordering of EPs, making parallel execution nontrivial under the ML optimality constraint.
+In this work, we introduce a unified binary tree representation of EPs, termed the EP tree, which formalizes the hierarchical structure underlying SGRAND and Ordered Reliability Bits (ORB) GRAND algorithms, enabling structured organization of EPs and algorithmic-level parallel exploration.
+Building upon this unified framework, we propose a parallel design of SGRAND that preserves ML optimality while significantly reducing decoding complexity through pruning strategies and tree-based computation.
+Furthermore, we develop an enhanced ORBGRAND algorithm based on the same EP tree representation, improving decoding performance toward ML while retaining parallel efficiency.
+Numerical experiments show that the proposed parallel SGRAND achieves a $3.96\times$ reduction in decoding latency compared with its serial counterpart, while the enhanced ORBGRAND achieves a $4.21\times$ speedup, demonstrating the effectiveness of the unified tree-based framework and its strong potential for future algorithmic and hardware optimizations.